A new kinetic theory model of granular flows that incorporates particle stiffness: introduction

+The aim of the present work is to extend the classical KT and develop a new KT model that can capture the mixed behavior of granular flows in the transition regime.
 Most of the existing KT models are limited to granular flows near the inertial limit.
-There are primarily three factors that could affect the accuracy of the KT models as flows move away from the inertial limit: the reduced energy dissipation rate due to the existence of velocity correlation for dense granular shear flows, the reduced collision frequency as a result of finite particle contact duration, and the non-dissipative elastic potential energy that is caused by particle collisional deformation.
+There are primarily three factors that could affect the accuracy of these KT models as granular flows move away from the inertial limit: the reduced energy dissipation rate due to the existence of velocity correlation for dense granular shear flows, the reduced collision frequency as a result of finite particle contact duration, and the non-dissipative elastic potential energy that is caused by particle collisional deformation.
 Among these three factors, the first one is the consequence of particle contact inelasticity and the last two stem from the breakdown of instantaneous collision assumption due to the finite stiffness of particles.
-The velocity correlation factor has been well studied and it is believed to be the main factor that cause the discrepancy between the KT predictions and the DEM simulation results for dense homogeneous shear flows \citep{chialvo2013modified, vescovi2014plane}. \cite{berzi2015steady} studied how the particle contact duration could reduce the collision frequency of soft-sphere granular systems and affect the collisional terms.
-They also adjusted the granular temperature of homogeneous shear flows to account for velocity correlations.
-They have shown that for shear flows their model is able to produce results that agree well with the DEM simulation results.
-However, the effect of particle stiffness to the transfer between the particle kinetic energy and elastic potential energy has not been considered in the existing KT models, though this factor is well known in the DEM simulations \citep{kondic2004elastic,shen2004internal,sun2013energy}. \cite{duan2017modified} have shown that as long as the particle stiffness $k$ is finite, there would be a portion of energy that exists in the form of non-dissipative elastic energy.
+The velocity correlation factor has been well studied and it is believed to be the main factor that cause the discrepancy between the KT predictions and the DEM simulation results for dense homogeneous shear flows \citep{chialvo2013modified, vescovi2014plane}. \textcite{berzi2015steady} studied how the particle contact duration could reduce the collision frequency of soft-sphere granular systems and affect the collisional terms.
+They adjusted the granular temperature of homogeneous shear flows to account for velocity correlations.
+They have shown that for shear flows their model is able to produce results that agree well with the DEM simulations.
+However, the effect of particle stiffness to the transfer between the particle kinetic energy and elastic potential energy has not been considered in the KT models, though this factor is well known in the DEM simulations \citep{kondic2004elastic,shen2004internal,sun2013energy}.

+In the context of classical KT, kinetic granular temperature $T_k$, expressed as the average kinetic fluctuating energy, is defined to describe the collisional behavior due to particle movement:

+where $n$ is the number density, $\pmb c$ is the individual particle's velocity and $\pmb u$ is the local average velocity.
+Since no particle deformation is considered in the classical KT models, the granular temperature $T_g$ defined in these models is equivalent to the kinetic granular temperature $T_k$ defined in this work.
+The measured "granular temperature" from DEM simulations in the literature is calculated from Eq.(\ref{eq1}), which is referred as $T_k$ here.
+The lack of a second parameter to model the elastic behavior of particle deformation makes many KT models inappropriate for soft-sphere systems in the transition regime.